 As a result of the Merger, Brickell stockholders will become entitled to receive shares of Vical common stock in exchange for shares of Brickell capital stock in an amount to be calculated by the application of the Exchange Ratio.
 Each option to purchase shares of Brickell common stock that is outstanding and unexercised immediately prior to the effective time of the Merger, whether or not vested, will be converted into an option to purchase shares of Vical common stock, based on the Exchange Ratio.
 Each Brickell warrant that is outstanding immediately prior to the effective time of the Merger will be assumed by Vical and converted into a warrant to purchase Vical common stock, and Vical will assume each such Brickell warrant in accordance with its terms.
-Brickell convertible notes will convert into capital stock prior to the consummation of the Merger and holders of convertible notes will be treated like holders of capital stock following conversion.
-For a more complete description of what holders of Brickell capital stock, warrants, options and convertible notes will receive in the Merger, please see the sections titled "Market Price and Dividend Information" and "The Merger Agreement-Merger Consideration" in this proxy statement.
+Brickell convertible notes will convert into Brickell capital stock prior to the consummation of the Merger and holders of Brickell capital stock, warrants, options and convertible notes will receive in the Merger, please see the sections titled "Market Price and Dividend Information" and "The Merger Agreement-Merger Consideration" in this proxy statement.